Perirectal Abscess Incision and Drainage

 [General / spinal / MAC / local with sedation]

 Patient presents with [painful / fluctuant / indurated] [right / left] [perianal / ischiorectal] abscess with [X] days of symptoms.
 [Fever / leukocytosis present.]
 [Diabetes / immunosuppression / Crohn disease present.]
 Examination under anesthesia and I&D planned.
-Risks including fistula formation (50% of perirectal abscesses), recurrence, and sphincter injury discussed.
+Risks including fistula formation (approximately 30-50% of perirectal abscesses), recurrence, and sphincter injury discussed.
 Consent obtained.

 [Perianal / ischiorectal / intersphincteric] abscess, [right / left], approximately [X] cm.
 [Purulent / malodorous] fluid drained.
 [Internal opening identified at [X] o'clock at the dentate line / no internal opening identified.]
 Sphincter [intact / not violated].
 [Horseshoe extension posteriorly noted, counter-incision placed.]